 Each member will be required to be motivated, proactive, good communicator, collaborative, committed to acting ethical, adapting to changing circumstances, able to analyse societal and economic factors contributing to crime, ready to assess models for correction and re-education, Problem Sensitive.

-The User Scrutiny Panel Coordinator will be responsible for communicating group meetings back to the RDaVR Project Team and vice versa.
+The User Scrutiny Panel Coordinator will be responsible for communicating group feedbacks back to the RDaVR Project Team and vice versa.

-The meetings will be held online; they will be arranged via email by the coordinator.
+The feedbacks will be collected online; they will be arranged via email or via eform by the coordinator.

 The working group will have also access to a community of practice hosted in the project website where they can share ideas, opinions and activities aimed at completing their functions.